 Do you need a Short Term or Long Term Loan When Buying a Car?
 Both first-time and frequent car buyers ask themselves this question when saving up for a car.
 Obviously, because you want the best option that will enable you to get an affordable deal.
 Paying expensive auto loan monthly installments can affect your ability to pay auto insurance on time.

-In order to determine whether you need a Short Term or Long Term Loan When Buying a Car, you need to analyze a few factors.
+In order to determine whether you do need a short term or long term car loan, you need to analyze a few factors.
 Here’s what you need to focus on if you’re planning to get a short-term car loan.

 - 1. When should you apply for a short-term car loan?